honeymoneyes/springboot_security_registration_mail_sender_token/README.md

 http://localhost:1080/
 ```
 ### Run the Application Using Maven:
-Open a terminal, navigate to the project root directory (restful_student_application), and run the following command:
+Open a terminal, navigate to the project root directory (registration), and run the following command:

 ```
 mvn spring-boot:run